Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 When we think about the data for a sequencing project, we often start by thinking about the sequencing data that we get back from the sequencing center, but just as important, if not more so, is the data you've generated about the sequences before it ever goes to the sequencing center.
 This is the data about the data, often called the metadata.
 Without the information about what you sequenced, the sequence data itself is useless.

 > ## Discussion
-> On the padlet, discuss:
+> What kinds of data and information are you likely to have generated before sending your DNA/RNA off for sequencing?
+Put your ideas on the Padlet.
 >
-> What kinds of data and information have you generated before you sent your DNA/RNA off for sequencing?
->
 > > ## Solution
-> > Types of files and information you have generated:
+> > Types of files and information you might have generated:
 > > - Spreadsheet or tabular data with the data from your experiment and whatever you were measuring for your study.
 > > - Lab notebook notes about how you conducted those experiments.
 > > - Spreadsheet or tabular data about the samples you sent off for sequencing.
-Sequencing centers often have a particular format they need with the name of the sample, DNA concentration and other information.
+Sequencing centres often have a particular format they need with the name of the sample, DNA concentration and other information.
 > > - Lab notebook notes about how you prepared the DNA/RNA for sequencing and what type of sequencing you're doing, e.g. paired end Illumina HiSeq.
+> >
 > > There likely will be other ideas here too.
 > > Was this more information and data than you were expecting?
 > {: .solution}
 {: .challenge}